Online Master of Science Degree in Criminal Justice

 - Critical Issues in Criminal Justice

-- Academic and Professional Communications in Public Safety
+- Socially Responsible Leadership in Public Safety

 - Core Credits30

-- Major Credits 20
+- Major Credits20

-- Open Elective Credits5
+- Elective Credits5

 - Total Credits55

-*Purdue Global cannot guarantee employment or career advancement.
-Local, state, and federal law enforcement jobs may require additional training or education including additional state-approved higher education beyond Purdue Global's degree.
-You should fully research the requirements of any such position you intend to seek prior to enrolling in your program.
+Prior experience may be necessary for leadership positions.
+Local, state, and federal law enforcement jobs may require additional training or education including additional state-approved higher education beyond the Purdue Global degree.
+This program was not designed to meet any specific state’s requirements, and Purdue Global makes no representations or warranties as to whether the degree or any individual courses meet such requirements.
+Refer to the University Catalog for additional information.
 Graduates of Purdue Global criminal justice programs are not eligible to attend police academies in Minnesota.